headshota/headshota.github.io/_posts/2014-09-07-martial-arts-fun.md

 What I want to achieve in this post is to introduce you to a "cult" of Brazilian Jiu Jitsu (BJJ) and try to show why is it good for you.

 My introduction to martial arts started with kickboxing/thai boxing, when my friend convinced me to start the class, together with him.
 I soon became a huge fan of the sport.
 Started following K1 championships actively.
 But after a year and a half of training, I broke my nose badly and had to undergo a long treatment.
-After which I never found time to continue with training.
+After that I never managed to find time to continue training.
 Though, I still actively followed the tournaments.

 A while after, K1 organization went almost bankrupt, They halted the tournaments for a while and I started to transfer to Mixed Martial Arts world, Particularly UFC.
 Soon, as you might expect, I also got addicted to it.